Capitol Reef Photography Guide: Best Photo Spots In Fruita

 View of the Castle which makes a fun photo

-The Castle is named so because it resembles a hilltop fortress from an angle closer to the visitor center.
-From this angle, it’s a great shot of the rock layering between the tip and bottom.
+Located near the visitor center, the Castle is named because it resembles a hilltop fortress.
+From this angle, you can get a great shot of the rock layering between the tip and bottom.

 Capitol Dome is a great photo location in Capitol Reef